What’s the difference between a backpacking water filter and water purifier?

 It is important to ensure that your microfilter is built to handle backcountry-type water.
 Some filters in outdoor shops are designed to remove only unpleasant tastes from tap water.
 Backcountry-grade microfilters are designed to remove contaminants down to 0.2 microns and should meet NSF protocol p231 and/or the U.S. EPA’s Guide Standard and Protocol for Testing Microbiological Purifiers (for removal of bacteria and protozoa).
 Learn about these testing standards here.

 When should I use a backpacking water purifier?

 If you’re traveling to less-developed countries, where water treatment and sanitation infrastructures are poor, a water purifier is the safer option.
 You might also choose a purifier in your local backcountry zones if you notice that people aren’t practicing good hygiene near water sources like popular lakes.

 Common waterborne viruses found in water sources include Norovirus and Hepatitis A.

-If you already own a microfilter, you can combat viruses by adding a purifying agent to the water after you’ve sufficiently filtered it of protozoa, bacteria and any particulate, like dirt.
-Chemical tablets make a great back-up purifier to any microfilter, rendering the water safe to drink.
+If you own a microfilter, you can combat viruses by adding a purifying agent to the water after you’ve sufficiently filtered it of protozoa, bacteria and any particulate, like dirt.
+Chemical tablets make a great back-up purifier to any microfilter, rendering the water safe to drink of viruses.